Mary-Anne O'Connor

-Mary-Anne O'Connor is an Australian novelist.
+Mary-Anne O'Connor is an Australian novelist and screenwriter.

 Biography

-O'Connor grew up in Wahroonga, Sydney, the daughter of Dorn and Australian artist Kevin Best.
+Mary-Anne O'Connor grew up in Wahroonga, Sydney, the daughter of Dorn and Australian artist Kevin Best..
+She attended Mt St Benedicts Catholic Girls High School then St Leos College Wahroonga.
+Mary-Anne then pursued a successful marketing and lecturing career before marrying Anthony O'Connor in 1997.
+She gained her degree at Macquarie University from 2001 - 2005, graduating with a combined BA Dip Ed with specialties in environment, music and literature.
+She also had two children during this time, James 'Jimmy' O'Connor (2003) and Jack O'Connor (2005).

-The youngest of six children, she was inspired by her father's foray into the art scene in mid-life.
-This example would see her do the same, publishing ten books in nine years (2015 - 2024).
-She currently has an additional two new releases pending.
+As the youngest of six children herself, she was inspired by her father's foray into the art scene in mid-life.
+This example would see her follow a creative path at the same age, publishing twelve books in ten years (2015 - 2025).

 In 2015, she published her first novel Gallipoli Street through HQ, later acquired by HarperCollins Australia.
 O'Connor has published seven subsequent novels through HarperCollins: Worth Fighting For (2016), War Flower (2017), In A Great Southern Land (2019), Where Fortune Lies (2020), Sisters of Freedom (2021), Dressed By Iris (2022), and Never to Surrender (2023).
-O'Connor's new novels are contracted with Penguin Random House, At the Going Down of the Sun (2024) and Mary Christmas, (2024).
-Her next major novel, The Stowaway is highly anticipated as an epic, international saga.
-It is due for release with Penguin Random House in August 19, 2025.
+O'Connor's next novels were contracted with Penguin Random House.
+At the Going Down of the Sun (2024), Mary Christmas, (2024), The Stowaway (2025) and Christmas Joy (2025).
+All are critically acclaimed.

-Mary-Anne O'Connor is married to Anthony O'Connor and has two children, James 'Jimmy' O'Connor and Jack O'Connor.
+Mary-Anne O'Connor is currently writing TV and movie scripts along with her first contemporary rom-com, A Perfect Mess, a project she is also developing for the screen.
+Her TV pilot Deer In The Headlights was a finalist at Bitchfest Film and Screenplay Festival and Outstanding Screenplays, 2026.